4th grade Science

 4. For fun, check out this real tug of war video of the Tug of War 2011 Championships.
 Click HERE

 Mystery #2 Balance of Forces - Engineering: What makes bridges so strong?
 If you've missed the lesson, click on the image below, to the left.
-(The link is good for 10 days after we've started the lesson)
+(The link is good for 10 days after we've started the lesson).
+If you want to catch up with us, ask Ms. Dekker for the supplies.

 In this Mystery, students will learn about real-life bridge design.
 In the activity, Paper Bridge Engineering, students will use their knowledge of forces to build a strong bridge that supports as many pennies as possible -- using only paper.